 - Q. Are there any driver restrictions stipulated under the automobile insurance? - A: Yes. - a.
-No drivers under 21 years of age - b.
-No drivers over 69 years of age - b.
+No drivers under 21 years of age for church vehicles - b.
+No drivers over 70 years of age - b.
 A driver whose 3 year Motor Vehicle Report (MVR) is not acceptable - The local church will obtain MVR's to ensure acceptability of all drivers